 It might sound obvious, but your convenience store offering provides a significant hook to your consumers.
 As retailers seek to convert their sites into destinations, convenience only grows in importance.
 And, as consumers expect more convenience, the use of data to inform decision-making becomes more valuable.

-Convenience retail projections are considerably more complex than fuel.
-There are so many variables to consider, your value proposition can be one of many things.
+The problem is, convenience retail projections are considerably more complex than fuel.
+There are so many variables to consider, and your value proposition can be one of many things.

 Next, consider nearby points of interest.
 Maybe there’s a beach nearby?
 Couple this with it being summer and seasonal demand dictates stocking cheap sunglasses or sunscreen.

 Now you know a bit more about why your customers are on site, look a bit deeper at who they are.
 Demographics become more important at this layer.
-A really exciting development that Kalibrate is working on at the moment is Affinity Analysis: what is the affinity of your demographic with certain convenience offerings?
+“Affinity analysis” is the affinity of your demographic with certain convenience offerings.
 Perhaps you service an affluent neighborhood that would appreciate an artisan deli?
-Or your store is in a very suburban, family centred area, in which case you might want to cater to the latest kids’ crazes.
+Or your store is in a very suburban, family-centred area, in which case you might want to cater to the latest kids’ crazes.

 Once you know your customers and have aligned your offer, it’s time to start optimizing and refining, to keep pulling them in.
-Remember that convenience extends beyond the products: make your offering easy to buy.
+Remember that convenience extends beyond products: make your offering easy to buy.
 And with it, make it easier for your business to collect data.
-Do this by introducing mobile payment options, contactless payments and incentives like advance ordering through mobile apps.
+Do this by introducing mobile payment options, contactless payments, and incentives like advance ordering through mobile apps.